codurance/site/src/_posts/2020-03-22-types-and-accepting-the-facts.md

 }
 ```

-Now with the parser being done in the service we replace exceptions related to our database for `DateTimeParseException`, this makes way easier to capture the right exception instead of trying to figure it out what was happening.
+Now with the parser being done in the service we replace exceptions related to our database for DateTimeParseException, this makes it way easier to capture the right exception instead of trying to figure it out what was happening.
 What we have now is better than the previous code using strings all around but we can and must do better.
 The `SearchService` is throwing `DateTimeParseException` and we can handle that case in the controller and return something like `400 - Bad Request`.

 Now let's take care of the IATA, the IATA specification (source: Wikipedia, I didn't read the specification) says that's a code composed by three letters.
 In this case, we can create a class for it and add the validation.